sintel-dev/pyteller/README.md

 ```

-Now, since the poersistence pipeline does not require a fit method, we are ready t0 forecast:
+Now, since the poersistence pipeline does not require a fit method, we are ready to forecast:

 ```python3
 forecast = pyteller.predict(test_data=test)
 ```
+## 3. Evaluate
 Now, we can evaluate the forecasts

 ```python3